-- Do not connect the Passport to the computer via the USB cable until instructed to do so. - Place Passport driver CD in computer. - If the computer has autoplay enabled, the Passport USB Driver Setup dialog will appear.
+- Do not connect the Passport to the computer via the USB cable or turn the Passport on until instructed to do so. - Place the Passport driver CD in the computer. - If the computer has autoplay enabled, the Passport USB Driver Setup dialog will appear.